 Whether you’re a first-time home buyer or an experienced homeowner, a London Life credit planning consultant can help you find the mortgage that’s in line with your current and future financial goals.
-That’s because mortgage planning specialists are skilled communicators and organizers who will work with you to learn more about your specific financial needs.
+That’s because credit planning consultants are skilled communicators and organizers who will work with you to learn more about your specific financial needs.

 How a credit planning consultant complements a financial security advisor